4 Things You Need to Know Before Starting a Massage Business

 1. Get Licensed and Insured

-The first thing you need to do before starting any business is to make sure you have all the proper licenses and permits in place.
+The first thing you need to do before starting any business is to make sure you have all the Business Requirements you need such as proper licenses and permits in place.
 This is especially important for businesses in the health and wellness industry, like massage therapy.

 You must have a license from your state’s massage therapy board to practice massage therapy.
 You should also consider getting liability insurance to protect yourself and your business in case of accidents or injuries during a massage session.